 According to BOSCAR statistics, the measure used to identify repeat instances of domestic violence is little better than random luck.

-A recent report has concluded that a key initiative designed to combat domestic violence is failing complainants.
+A report has concluded that a key initiative designed to combat domestic violence is failing complainants.

 The report by the NSW Bureau of Crime Statistics and Research (BOCSAR) suggests that the Domestic Violence Safety Assessment Tool (DVSAT) is a “very poor instrument measuring the risk of repeat domestic violence victimisation, often performing little better than chance.”